PoisotLab/ms_networkary_classifiers/README.md

 Skill Statistic (TSS), which we will refer to as Youden's informedness (or $J$);
-these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model.
+these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
 Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data.
 Within the context of networks, there are three specific issues that need to be adressed.
 First, what values of performance measures are we expecting for a classifier that has poor performance?
 This is particularly important as it can evaluate whether low prevalence can lull us into a false sense of predictive accuracy.
 Second, independently of the question of model evaluation, is low prevalence an issue for *training*, and can we remedy it?
-Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.* @Branco2015SurPre] hard to apply, which indicators can be optimized with the least amount of positive interaction data?
+Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.*
+@Branco2015SurPre] hard to apply, which indicators can be optimized with the least amount of positive interaction data?

+In addition to the literature on SDMs, most of the research on machine learning application to life sciences is focused on genomics [which has very specific challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated largely different recommendations. @Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over $F_1$, as a protection against over-inflation of predicted results; @Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of $\kappa$ means that a worse classifier can be picked over a better one; similarly,
+@Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
+More recently,
+@Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative [which is the case as networks are under-sampled;
+@Jordano2016SamNet; @Jordano2016ChaEco; @McLeod2021SamAsy], when classifiers
+need to be compared across different datasets, and when comparing the results to a no-skill (baseline) classifier is important.
+As these conditions are likely to be met with network data, there is a need to evaluate which measures of classification accuracy respond in a desirable way.

+A lot of binary classifiers are built by using a regressor (whose task is to guess the value of the interaction, amd can therefore return somethins considered to be a pseudo-probability); in this case, the optimal value below which predicitions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC curve or the PR curve.
+The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier.
+@Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data.

 We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because